FabioPereiraBraga/gitlab-sync/README.md

 2. `cd` into the cloned directory

-3. Execute ths script `install.sh`, if you have installer Insomnia in a custom folder modify the script accordingly.
+3. Execute ths script `install.sh`, if you have installed Insomnia in a custom folder modify the script accordingly.

 # Configure